ragaba-pixel/ibrd-respository/README.md

 # data-set

-use jupyter notebook and upload the data folder(IBRD-data) plus the loan_statement file This will contain the documentation of the model that has been designed
+used jupyter notebook and IBRD_statement of loan historical data This will contain the documentation of the model that has been designed